Thank you for your interest in contributing articles on Afro Hustler. We’re pleased to have you write for and with us.

 What we look for

 Length: Write-ups usually run between 500 and 650 words, though longer is OK (if the subject merits it).
-However, more than 1.200 words usually is not.
+However, more than 1.200 words usually are not.

 Topics: Our content educates and motivates, and our editors are constantly interested in articles that inspire, teach, and give insight into current industry trends that our readers might be interested in.